-Julia Apodaca, the departmental research administrator (DRA) for the School of Human Ecology (SoHE), can help you with grants-related matters.
-Please contact her well in advance of your deadlines.
+Linda Beltran, Senior Grants & and Contracts Specialist, and Tera Sherrard, Grants & Contracts Specialist, are the departmental research administrators for the School of Human Ecology (SoHE).
+They can help you with grants-related matters.
+Please contact them well in advance of your deadlines.
 During times of high demand, assistance will be given on a first-come, first-served basis.

 ECS Effort Certification System

 NDA Non-disclosure agreement

 OSP Office of Sponsored Projects

 Any time you plan to apply for sponsored funding, a PRF must be submitted via RMS in order to alert OSP that you are going to submit a grant application.
 If you would like for Julia to create, fill out, and submit (“release”) the PRF for you, just let her know; she is happy to do it.

 OSP requires FOUR WORKING DAYS to review and approve proposals.
 Thus, your INTERNAL DEADLINE to have your grant proposal COMPLETED is a minimum of four working days prior to the sponsor deadline.